AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 1) A refine.bio-processed dataset's differential expression results - which are carried out within [the main notebook](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html).

-2) An author-processed dataset's [differential expression results](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/author_processed_DE.nb.html) - but for using this workflow with your own dataset's results, any methodology that gives you the [required input mentioned above](#required-fields-for-differential-expression-results) is fine.
+2) An author-processed dataset's [differential expression results](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/author_processed_DE.nb.html) - but for using this workflow with your own dataset's results, any methodology that gives you the [required fields mentioned above](#required-fields-for-differential-expression-results) is fine.
 Ideally you'd use the same pipeline for initial results and validation.

 The comparison in this example results in a Venn diagram that illustrates the overlap of the two datasets' differentially-regulated genes.